raphael2692/fullstack-bookmarks-manager/README.md

 - Replace SQLlite with Postgre running in a container
 - Create a docker-compose.yml to start the whole project
 - Implement a "tag" field to the "Bookmark" entity using "Array" as default type
+- Implement Delete (frontend)
-- Implement Delete and Update functionalities
+- Implement Update functionality

+## License

+MIT